adityajbir/Parallel_Computing_Project_2024/Report.md

 ## **Radix Sort**:

+### Note:
+During the generation of the Radix Sort graphs, some issues were encountered with the `2^16` caliper files when processing random inputs.
+As a result, certain graphs appear cropped and may not include data for `2^16` in some instances.
+This problem affected the completeness of the visualizations, leading to the omission of `2^16` in some cases.

 ### Communication Large (Total Time)
 <p float="left">
   <img src="graphs/radixSort/comm_large_total_time_input_perturbed.jpeg" alt="Radix Sort - Comm Large Total Time Input Perturbed" width="49%" />